Getting Started with Angular Spreadsheet component

 ng serve

-After the application starts, open the local URL shown in the terminal to view the Angular Spreadsheet component in the browser.
+After the application starts, open the localhost URL shown in the terminal to view the Angular Spreadsheet component in the browser.
+The output will appear as follows:

 Video tutorial